 Tunnel vision is also a predictable physiological reaction to violent threat encounters.
 Training the muscle memory of aiming with one eye compounds the problems caused by tunnel vision.
-With dedicated training and taking into consideration the factors presented here, you can combat tunnel vision with the both eyes open method.
+With dedicated training, you can combat tunnel vision with both eyes open method.

-Depth perception, also known as seeing in 3D, is accomplished by both of your eyes working together to give your brain the best estimation of the distance to a given object or point.
+Depth perception, also known as seeing in 3D, works by allowing both of your eyes to work together.
+It gives your brain the best estimation of the distance to a given object or point.
 Especially when properly reading a potentially violent situation, having a reliable perception of distance is a factor in knowing when to escalate or de-escalate.
 In the static environment of a range, you may not have noticed this lack of depth perception with the 5, 7, 10, etc yard lines clearly marked.
 Start shooting outdoors at unknown distances and you may begin to notice the discrepancy.
 By giving yourself other cues, such as how large a human silhouette looks at each yard line, you can improve your range estimation.
 A lot of these challenges are best surmounted by simply shooting with both eyes open.
-Doing so allows your eyes to do what they do best, in this case that would be giving you accurate depth perception and 3D vision.
+Doing so allows your eyes to do what they do best.
+In this case, that would be giving you accurate depth perception and 3D vision.

 Your best night vision is just as dependent on using both eyes as depth perception.
 When your eyes fully adjust to low light conditions, the rods are highlighting as much ambient light as possible.
-Aiming with one eye through iron sights further blocks your peripheral vision, and cuts the amount of light being absorbed by half as well.
+Aiming with one eye through iron sights further blocks your peripheral vision.
+It also cuts the amount of light absorption by half as well.
 The same can be applied to archery, as Outdoor Life noted in 2012.

-Ok, how do I start shooting with both eyes open?
-For the sake of covering all related topics, we are going to first review how to identify your dominant eye.
+Okay, so how do I start shooting with both eyes open?
+For the sake of covering all related topics, we are going to first review how to find your dominant eye.
 Regardless of your hand or even foot dominance, this is a good exercise to confirm any previous assumptions you may have had about your dominant eye.

-Now that you’ve identified what your dominant eye is, remember that you are still aiming with that eye when you have both eyes open.
-This is best achieved with a professional shooting coach, but if you’re determined enough, keep the mantra of both eyes open running through your head for several dry fire practices before you move up to live fire range sessions.
-Even writing it on your support hand can be a direct reminder to yourself when you are getting your sights on target.
+Now that you’re done shooting with your dominant eye, remember that you’re still aiming with that eye when you have both eyes open.
+This is best achievable with a professional shooting coach.
+Keep the mantra of both eyes open running through your head for several dry fire practices before you move up to live fire range sessions.
+Even writing it on your support hand is a direct reminder to yourself when you’re getting your sights on target.

-There are several shooting drills and targets available to challenge you to utilize both eyes more as you train your eyes to stay open.
+There are several shooting drills and targets that help utilize both eyes to stay open.
 Depending on the facilities available to you, here are a few resources.
 For indoor, narrow firing lanes, use the largest paper target you can find with multiple targets on it.
 Using as much of the target surface area as possible maximizes the area for your eyes to scan, identify, and engage a target.
 Outdoors, setting up several steel plates or paper targets along a wider area will fully engage the 170 degrees of vision available to you.
 If this is something new to you, training with a coach or shooting at your local USPSA or IDPA matches can begin to teach you how to utilize shooting with both eyes open.

 Why is it important to shoot with both eyes open?
 Check out this video from Tactical Rifleman!

 How was your experience in shooting with both eyes open?
-Share them in the comments below!
+Share them in the comments section below!